The Story of Civilization: VI. The Reformation (1957)

 This volume covers the history of Europe outside of Italy from around 1300 to 1564, focusing on the Protestant Reformation.

 Full title: The Story of Civilization ~ 6 ~ The Reformation ~ A History of European Civilization from Wyclif to Calvin ~ 1300 - 1564.

 VII.
 The Age of Reason Begins (1961)

 This volume covers the history of Europe and the Near East from 1559 to 1648.

 Full title: The Story of Civilization ~ 7 ~ The Age of Reason Begins ~ A History of European Civilization in the Period of Shakespeare, Bacon, Montaigne, Rembrandt, Galileo and Descartes ~ 1558 - 1648.

 VIII.
 The Age of Louis XIV (1963)

-This volume covers the period of Louis XIV of France in Europe and the Near East.
+This volume covers the period of King Louis XIV of France in Europe and the Near East.

 Full title: The Story of Civilization ~ 8 ~ The Age of Louis XIV ~ A History of European Civilization in the Period of Pascal, Molière, Cromwell, Milton, Peter the Great, Newton and Spinoza: 1648-1715.